Front End Developer Resume Example

 Certifications help too.
 Around 60% of UI developers list at least one tech certification on their resume.
 This boosts credibility and can open up more job opportunities.

-If you're searching for front end developer resume examples, you're in the right spot.
+If you're searching for front end developer resume examples or want to see a strong cover letter, you're in the right spot.
 I see a lot of overlap with UI skills-think JavaScript, CSS, and responsive design.

 You want your resume to call out hands-on experience and measurable impact.
 For example, highlight improving load times by 30% or collaborating with cross-functional teams.